 - Azure Active Directory B2C preview: Sign up and sign in consumers in your applications

-- Azure Active Directory B2C Preview: Types of Applications
+- Azure Active Directory B2C Preview: Types of applications

 Privileged identity management

-Azure AD Privileged Identity Management lets you:
+With Azure AD Privileged Identity Management, you can:

-- Get reports about administrator access history and changes in administrator assignments
+- Get reports about administrator access history and changes in administrator assignments.

-- Get alerts about access to a privileged role
+- Get alerts about access to a privileged role.

-Hybrid identity management
+Hybrid identity management/Azure AD connect